 In terms of bedding layers, it’s a good idea to give your kid options, like a flat sheet, blanket, and duvet cover, because sometimes they can run hot or cold.

-It's all wrapped in a 100% organic cotton cover that's hypoallergenic and antimicrobial.
+It’s all wrapped in an organic cotton cover that’s hypoallergenic and antimicrobial.
 Plus, the foams inside the mattress are certified to be free of harmful chemicals.
 Finally, a water-resistant finish and internal waterproof barrier protect the mattress against stains and spills and make cleaning easy.

 The bottom line: By adding a few luxurious touches to your child’s bedroom, you can create the ultimate cozy, comfortable space for them.